smithy-lang/smithy/CONTRIBUTING.md

 information to effectively respond to your bug report or contribution.

+## Building the Project

+Building this project **requires having a JDK17+ installation**.
+However, for the time being, most modules will still produce artifacts targeting JDK8, unless explicitly noted otherwise.

 ## Reporting Bugs/Feature Requests

 We welcome you to use the GitHub issue tracker to report bugs or suggest features.